BillJr99/Ursinus-CS173/_pages/syllabus.md

       fstarttime: "TBD"
       fendtime: "TBD"
       froom: "TBD"
   flexible_submission_policy: "In the absence of <a href=\"#accommodations\">accommodations</a> arranged in advance with the instructor or college, all assignments are due at 11:59PM Eastern Time on the date(s) stated on the schedule.
-Assignments will be accepted without prior permission following this time with a points deduction of 3% per day if submitted before 11:59 PM Easter Time on the day submitted."
+Assignments will be accepted without prior permission following this time with a points deduction of 3% per day if submitted before 11:59 PM Easter Time on the day submitted.
+This policy does not apply to extra credit opportunities: extra credit will not be awarded for assignments submitted under the flexible submission policy."
   late_penalty_per_period: 3
   late_penalty_period: "day"
   banner: |